skoolkid/skoolkit/sphinx/source/components.rst

   by a :ref:`refs` directive
 * *rrefs* - the addresses of the instruction's direct referrers to be removed, as declared by a :ref:`refs` directive

+.. versionchanged:: 8.5
+   The ``SnapshotReferenceOperations`` parameter defines a list of regular expression patterns.

 .. versionchanged:: 8.2
    Added the *refs* and *rrefs* attributes to instruction objects.